jrostagno/challenge-back-01/README.md

 - Generic method should be used to mock endpoints
 - Error handling could be improved (I.E handle already existing user error)
 - Add seed data for easier local testing
-- Replace ORM synchronize behavior with proper database migrations
-- Add production deployment (Render / Railway / AWS)

-## Errors to be fixed

-- Docker app is not running properly

 ## Decisions made